-Entrance requirement: a degree in Science or Engineering with a sound background in Mathematics and Physics.
+Entrance requirement: a degree in Science or Engineering, other than in Oceanography, with a sound background in Mathematics and Physics.

 Minimum residence: 2 sequential semesters; last date to start, 15 Aug.

 Course content: Undergraduate oceanography core courses in the Physics and Oceanography Degree program plus a graduate course in acoustics plus electives, totalling at least 16 credits each semester.